Oostburg

 Oostburg (Zeelandic Flemish: Wòstburg) is a city in the south-western Netherlands.
 It is located in the municipality of Sluis, in the province of Zeeland.
-As of 1 January 2015, its population is 4731, down from 5008 in January 2005.
+As of 1 January 2015, its population was 4731, down from 5008 in January 2005.
 It received city rights in 1237.
 Before 1 January 2003, Oostburg was also the name of a municipality.
 It merged with Sluis-Aardenburg to form the new municipality of Sluis.
 The municipality covered an area of 224.93 km^{2}, of which 1.05 km^{2} was water.
 As well as the town of Oostburg, the former municipality also included the following towns, villages and townships: